dartmouth-cs98/17f-plan-it/planit_server/README.md

   }
 ]
 ```

-Returns 400 if insert into databse fails.
-Make sure your foreign keys are correct.
+Returns "ok" if create is successful.
+Returns 400 and "BAD" if the create is not successful.
+Nothing will be inserted into the database if this error message is returned.
+We're still working on figuring out a more useful error message.

 #### Delete a card (DELETE)
 ```
 /api/v1/cards/:id
 ```

-Returns 200 ok if successful.
-Else 400 failed to delete
+Returns "ok" if delete is successful.
+Returns 400 and an error message if the delete is not successful.

 #### Update a card (PUT)
 ```